Beginner level

 manchester-themed-garden-ninja

-When looking at the UK’s neighbouring gardens, you may recognise informal garden designs quite easily.
-Informal simply means that the garden follows much looser lines, curves and usually takes its design from the lay of the land.
+When looking at the UK's neighbouring gardens, you may recognise informal garden designs quite easily.
+Informal simply means that the garden follows much looser lines, and curves and usually takes its design from the lay of the land.

 You may follow the curves of your land boundary, driveway, house walls, a stream, set of trees or where the sun casts its warming rays.
 You may see mixed borders with drifts of beautiful plants, maybe grasses that are left to set seed and dry out over the winter.
 A far cry from the order and razor precision of a formal garden.